-Cosmos – the all-embracing Cosmos; in the Cosmic Worldview – Martinus Cosmology the term Cosmos refers to and includes everything that exists – all worlds and dimensions, i.e. our own universe and beyond, including all forms of life and reality.
+Cosmos – the living, all-embracing, multidimensional Cosmos; in the Cosmic Worldview – Martinus Cosmology the term Cosmos refers to and includes everything that exists – all worlds and dimensions, i.e. our own universe and beyond, including all forms of life and reality.
 Read more:

 The Cosmos, the Universe and the Multiverse